168 Hours Book Summary I Take control of your Time

 • The truth is, money, like time, is a choice—and often a related choice.
 Just as you need a “work team” to support your career, you need a “home team” to help you focus on your core competencies and save time in your personal life.

-Few Quotes From the Book
+A few Quotes From the Book

 • Successful people focus, as much as possible, in the work and personal spheres on their core competencies and outsource, ignore, or minimize everything else.

-• It’s not about changing how many hours you work out of 168, it’s about changing how much control you have over them.
+• It’s not about changing how many hours you work out of 168; it’s about changing how much control you have over them.

 Conclusion

-Hope this book summary helped you in some way.
+I hope this book summary helped you in some way.
 I would appreciate your comments.

-Time is money, use yours wisely.
+Time is money; use yours wisely.

 Muzammil